OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   Obtain payment or make refunds for products and services that appear on your AT&T billing statements, including the transfer or sale of delinquent accounts or refund obligations to third parties for collection or payment;

-    ' + '*   Enforce our agreements and protect our rights or property,
+    ' + '*   Enforce our agreements and protect our rights or property;

     ' + '*   Assist with identity verification and e-mail address validation.